KOTORCommunityPatches/K1_Community_Patch/README.md

 * The finale of the swoop race on Taris had a number of issues with facing and various aesthetics [ISSUE #345](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/345)
 * The first conversation with Yuthura inside the Korriban Academy could leave the party jumbled, causing facing issues [ISSUE #162](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/162)
 * The floor of the training room in the Manaan Sith Base had some lightmap UV issues [ISSUE #141](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/141)
+* The footlockers in Uthar's room in the Korriban Sith Academy were oddly positioned/oriented (Reported by Salk) [ISSUE #162](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/162)
 * The force cage containing the Sith prisoner in the Manaan Republic Embassy stayed on even after the prisoner was gone [ISSUE #137](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/137)
-* The footlockers in Uthar's room in the Korriban Sith Academy were oddly positioned/oriented (Reported by Salk) [ISSUE #162](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/162)
 * The Gamorreans setting an ambush in the Tatooine Dune Sea used a super frag mine, which could wipe out low health players (Reported by JCarter426) [ISSUE #216](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/216)
 * The generic doors inside the Taris Black Vulkar Base weren't at full health [ISSUE #237](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/237)
 * The green lightsaber crystal available on Korriban seemed to have an inappropriate guardian, so was moved to a more fitting resting place (Reported by djh269) [ISSUE #210](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/210)
+* The hanging ivy on the walls of the Dantooine enclave landing pad has a couple of positional issues
 * The Hutt model's many neck rolls caused some clipping issues during talking and other animations [ISSUE #80](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/80)
 * The initial conversation with Davik at his estate had a multitude of positioning and facing issues [ISSUE #57](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/57)
 * The initial conversation with Gadon Thek can suffer from poor party positioning due to the desk in the way [ISSUE #70](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/70)